8 Strategies For Instagram Influencer Marketing In 2021

 Once you have selected your influencers and have established your approach, it’s time to create some quality content.
 This is a very important ingredient for a successful influencer marketing campaign.
 Your influencers may have thousands of followers who trust them.
 However, in most cases, this is not enough to get them to invest their money into your brand.
 Your influencers need to create valuable yet entertaining content.
 Ensuring the content is not boring and doesn’t appear ‘salesy’ is also of great importance.

 With that in mind, it’s still a best practice to give your influencers the creative freedom they need to come up with quality content.
-Almost 40% of influencers have said that providing overly restrictive guidelines is the second biggest mistake brands make when collaborating with influencers.
+Influencers have said that providing overly restrictive guidelines is the second biggest mistake brands make when collaborating with influencers.
 Provide a structure and direction that suits the needs of your campaign, but empower your influencers to do what they do best, which is to create compelling and engaging content.

 8. Use Instagram Traffic to Increase Website Traffic